 ”“Now he is a full grown man, But there’s still a Sergeant Dan!

 Just like Dan in years gone by – Quick of wit, alert and spry!

 “I advise,” he loves to say, “Some Cweamoata every day!

-Creamota advertisement, probably circa early 1960s, shows Sergeant Dan has disappeared.
+Creamoata advertisement, probably circa early 1960s, shows Sergeant Dan has disappeared.
 Ref Eph-C-THORP-03, Alexander Turnbull Library collection.

 I’m not sure what era this jingle was from – but the indication of “growing up” probably interprets the period when Sergeant Dan morphed into a more adult, realistic boy scout in the fifties and, then slipped off the packages for good probably sometime by the mid 1960s to be relegated to history.
 Not entirely though – Sergeant Dan’s Stockfoods Ltd now occupies the later factory and make horse and calf food under the branding of the character.

-Creamota eighty cent stamp by NZ Post within their “Millenium Series ” under a sub-category of six “Food Nostalgia” designs, issued in 1999.
+Creamoata eighty cent stamp by NZ Post within their “Millenium Series ” under a sub-category of six “Food Nostalgia” designs, issued in 1999.